Common Winter Accidents In Colorado

 Common causes of winter crashes, according to the Colorado Crash Data Dashboard, include careless driving and “looked but did not see.”
 These causes are usually associated with distracted and inattentive driving.

-Distracted or inattentive driving does not occur more frequently in the winter months.
+Distracted driving does not occur more frequently in the winter months.
 However, winter driving conditions are less forgiving of these dangerous behaviors.
 For example, summer months have longer daylight hours and drier roads.
 The odds that a distracted driver will recover and stop are probably higher in summer than in winter.

 Speed-Related Accidents